 Charles joined Watsi on September 9th, 2014.
-Seven years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,800 miles to support Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.
+Eight years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 1,900 miles to support Vania, a studious 14-year-old girl from Haiti, to fund heart surgery so she can finally return to school.

 Charles has funded healthcare for 93 patients in 13 countries.